Shane Jones: 2017-2020 term

-As Forestry Minister, Jones' flagship policy was to plant one billion trees.
-A farmers' protest in November 2019 against the Government's forestry policy caught Jones' ire; he described them as "rednecks."
-Federated Farmers vice president Andrew Hoggard described Jones' comments as unhelpful and alleged that the Government was ignoring the agricultural sector's concerns.
+As Forestry Minister, Jones's flagship policy was to plant one billion trees.
+A farmers' protest in November 2019 against the Government's forestry policy caught Jones's ire; he described them as "rednecks."
+Federated Farmers vice president Andrew Hoggard described Jones's comments as unhelpful and alleged that the Government was ignoring the agricultural sector's concerns.
 In 2020, Jones described climate change activists for advocating reduced meat consumption as "medieval torture chamber workers" hellbent on "preaching this gospel of absolutism" in response to the Government's recent announcement that they would be introducing climate change education in schools.

 Out of Parliament, 2020-2023

 Jones was selected as New Zealand First's Northland candidate for the 2020 general election.
 He was defeated, coming third place with 5,119 votes behind Labour's Willow-Jean Prime (17,066) and National's Matt King (16,903).
 New Zealand First also lost all its parliamentary seats, gaining only 2.6% percent of the party vote, below the five percent threshold needed to enter Parliament.
 The day after the election, Jones, hungover and dressed in a t-shirt and baseball cap, was one of the first New Zealand First MPs to address media, saying he was "astounded" with Labour's success in the election.
 Since leaving Parliament for the second time, Jones has provided media commentary critical of the Sixth Labour Government.

 In the 2023 general election, Jones stood as New Zealand First's Northland candidate and was ranked second on the party list.
 During the campaign, he was described as New Zealand First's deputy leader and finance spokesperson and advocated for greater investment in regional New Zealand.
 (He was not officially elected as deputy leader of New Zealand First until September 2025.)
 In mid-August 2023, he released a TikTok video of himself singing to the tune of the American rock band Journey's song "Don't Stop Believin'".
 Jones also used the song to highlight his role in promoting the Government's Provincial Growth Fund.
 He polled in third place in the electorate.
 With New Zealand First winning 6.08% of the party vote, he returned to Parliament for a fifth term as a list MP.